-CHECKS AND POSSIBLE RESOLUTION STAND-ALONE CONFIGURATION NOTIFICATION CAUSE Ventilators may not be configured with the Battery Charger Dongle.
-An on-screen alarm flashes on the screen intermittently Low gas pressure The cylinder is nearly empty; connect the ventilator to a full cylinder.
+· • NOTIFICATION CAUSE STAND-ALONE CONFIGURATION An on-screen alarm flashes on the screen intermittently Low gas pressure The cylinder is nearly empty; connect the ventilator to a full cylinder.
 If the issue persists, contact your service representative.
 Ventilator buzzer sounds constantly for two to five minutes and screen goes black The ventilator battery is damaged.
 Contact your service representative.
-Ventilator does not turn on Ventilator battery is completely discharged.
-Connect the ventilator to the ventilator battery charger and an AC power source and power on the compressor to recharge the battery.
+Ventilator does not turn on Ventilator is not correctly docked in the compressor.
+N/A Ventilator battery is completely discharged.
+Connect the ventilator to the ventilator battery charger and an AC power source or dock the ventilator back into the compressor and power on the compressor to recharge the battery.
 If the issue is not resolved, contact your service representative.
 The source gas supply hose does not connect to the gas source.
 An incorrect source gas supply hose is being used.
 Ensure that an oxygen hose is connected.
 An incompatible regulator is being used.
 Ensure the gas regulator is 42-87 PSI with a standard DISS fitting.
 For any issues with the regulator, contact the regulator manufacturer.
 Cylinder does not last as long as expected User breath rate is higher than expected.
-Refer to "Cylinder Duration Information" on page 154.
+Refer to "Cylinder Duration Information" on page 148.
 Selected Activity Button requires higher volumes of gas.
 Obtain a new or larger cylinder.
 Cylinder was not full at the beginning of ventilation.
 Obtain a new cylinder.
 The gas regulator is not properly connected to the gas cylinder.
 Reconnect the gas regulator to the gas cylinder and verify there are no leaks.
 Flow regulator is on.
 Ensure the flow valve is off or set to 0.
 The gas regulator may have a leak.
 The regulator sealing washer that connects to the gas cylinder may be worn or damaged.
 For any issues with the regulator, contact the regulator manufacturer.